bravecollective/neucore-api-php/docs/Api/ApplicationApi.md

 > \Brave\NeucoreApi\Model\Character mainV1($cid)

-Returns the main character of the player account to which the character ID belongs.
+Return the main character of the player account to which the character ID belongs.

 Needs role: app-chars.<br>It is possible that an account has no main character.